 Creative Portrait Photos in the Palm House

 Good food, heartfelt speeches and dancing finished the day.
 There was a lot of hugging and yes, I cried too!
 If you’re reading this and you know Charlotte & Alexis, you’ll already know that they are two of the loveliest people ever.
 And they’re so funny – I must admit I’m now just a little addicted to their Instagram feeds!
-From the first time I met them to the final creative portrait shoot in the darkness outside Davies Alpine House at Kew, I’ve enjoyed every moment in their company and the privilege of being chosen to photograph their wedding day.
-Congratulations Charlotte & Alexis!
-A photograph from their wedding at Kew Gardens won an international award recently!
+From the first time I met them to the final creative portrait shoot in the darkness outside Davies Alpine House at Kew, I’ve enjoyed every moment in their company and the privilege of being chosen to be their Kew Gardens wedding photographer.

 Rich Howman is an award winning wedding photographer based near Bristol and Bath, working throughout the UK and destination weddings abroad.
-If you’re planning on getting married at Kew Gardens at either Cambridge Cottage or the Nash Conservatory or perhaps at a different wedding venue in London I’d love to hear from you.
+If you’re planning on getting married at Kew Gardens in any of the incredible spaces they have available then I would love to hear from you.
 My proven experience and award winning wedding photography captured at this venue should help you to relax in the knowledge that I’ll capture the magic on the day while you just enjoy your Kew Gardens Wedding.